Anthony Lun: Biography

-Anthony Lun is a graduate of La Salle College, Hong Kong, Santa Clara University (Bachelor of Arts) and University of Michigan (Masters of Music).
+Anthony Lun is a graduate of La Salle College, Santa Clara University (Bachelor of Arts) and University of Michigan (Masters of Music).

 Upon returning to Hong Kong in 1986, Anthony released an album, Anthony Lun's Composition Collection.
-He entered the ABU Popular Song Contest at the initiation of Poon Kwong Pui who wrote the song, "Lyrics".
-In 1990, he released an album called "Man Behind The Piano" and the song of the same title became a hit.
+He entered the ABU Popular Song Contest at the invitation of Poon Kwong Pui, who wrote the song "Lyrics".
+In 1990, he released an album called "Man Behind The Piano"; his song of the same name became a hit.

-Between 1989 and 1997, Anthony composed over 300 songs with 42 No. 1 hits.
-He composed songs performed by famous Asian artistes including Jackie Chan, Faye Wong, Sandy Lam, Anita Mui, Andy Lau, Aaron Kwok, Lui Fong, Alex To, Elisa Chan and Cass Phang.
+Between 1989 and 1997, Lun composed over 300 songs, with 42 No. 1 hits.
+He composed songs performed by artists including Jackie Chan, Faye Wong, Sandy Lam, Anita Mui, Andy Lau, Aaron Kwok, Lui Fong, Alex To, Elisa Chan and Cass Phang.

-In 1991, Anthony won the prestigious Golden Horse Film Festival and Awards in the Best Movie Theme category for soundtrack of the movie, "Au Revoir, Mon Amour" (Till We Meet Again).
-The notable theme song, "何日" (When) was sung by Anita Mui.
+In 1991, Lun won the Golden Horse Film Festival and Awards in the Best Movie Theme category for the soundtrack of the movie "Au Revoir, Mon Amour" (Till We Meet Again).
+Its theme song, "何日" (When), was sung by Anita Mui.
 In 2001, he also composed the score for an award-winning movie Peony Pavilion (遊園驚夢).

 In 2004, he held a concert, "HKPO x Sandy x Anthony LIVE", with Sandy Lam at the Hong Kong Coliseum featuring the Hong Kong Philharmonic Orchestra.

-Apart from working with good friend Sandy Lam, he is also known for his musical direction (for concerts) with Anita Mui, Andy Lau, Connie Chan Po-chu, Deanie Yip, Leon Lai, Sally Yeh and George Lam.
+Apart from working with good friend Sandy Lam, Lun is also known for his musical direction (for concerts) with Anita Mui, Andy Lau, Connie Chan Po-chu, Deanie Yip, Leon Lai, Sally Yeh and George Lam.

-In 2005, Anthony and a well-known Taiwanese composer, Jonathan Lee produced a theme song for the Tsunami relief benefit performance organised by the Hong Kong Performing Artistes Guild.
+In 2005, Lun and Taiwanese composer Jonathan Lee produced a theme song for the 2004 Indian Ocean earthquake relief benefit performance organised by the Hong Kong Performing Artistes Guild.

 In 2006, Anthony Lun returned to Hong Kong Coliseum in April for 2 solo concerts.

-In 2007, November, Anthony made his acting debut on the theater stage in a play called "Far Flower World".
-The play was so well received that it was staged for 8 consecutive shows at APA in March 2008 with an all sold-out performances.
+In November 2007, Anthony made his acting debut on the theater stage in a play called "Far Flower World".
+The play was staged for 8 consecutive shows at APA in March 2008 with an all sold-out performances.

-In 2008, Anthony's first full-blown musical titled "Snow Queen" was staged in May at Kwai Tsing Theater.
-Anthony wrote and orchestrated the music, with librettos by Chris Shum.
-The musical was based on an Anderson fairy tale.
+In 2008, Lun's first full musical, titled "Snow Queen", was staged in May at Kwai Tsing Theater.
+Lun wrote and orchestrated the music, with librettos by Chris Shum.
+The musical was based on a Hans Christian Andersen fairy tale.

-In 2009, Anthony began touring with Sandy Lam as her musical director and her guest in the concerts.
+In 2009, Lun began touring with Sandy Lam as her musical director and her guest in the concerts.

 In 2009, Lun was part of the judging panel for season one of The Voice on TVB.

-In 2013, Lun received the Hall Of Fame lifetime achievement award presented by the CASH, Composers and Authors Society of Hong Kong.
+In 2013, Lun received the Hall Of Fame lifetime achievement award presented by the Composers and Authors Society of Hong Kong.

-Lun is actively touring in concerts.